erickarbe/gccastatamic/content/collections/pages/volunteer.md

     content:
       -
         type: text
         text: 'GCCA is a non-profit community arts center that strives to support the arts community by making our center a hub for accessible visual arts education and experiences.
-Volunteers would be helping to support our 23 studio artists, 3 Brandon Fellows, staff and over a 1,000 students of all ages and backgrounds through the year.'
+Volunteers would be helping to support our 23 studio artists, 4 Brandon Fellows, staff and over a 1,000 students of all ages and backgrounds through the year.'
 blocks:
   -
     id: m9dgd7r7
     image_left_or_right: left
     content_group:
-      eyebrow: null
       heading: 'Volunteer Perks'
       content:
         -